Hundun: In popular culture

 In the 2013 film Pacific Rim, the second kaiju to make landfall was named Hundun, though only a brief glimpse of it is seen and it doesn't have a major role in the plot.
 However, concept art of the film does show it with a rounded body akin to the mythological Hundun.

 In the Marvel Cinematic Universe movie Shang-Chi and the Legend of the Ten Rings, the character Morris (vocal effects provided by Dee Bradley Baker) is a Hundun and acts as a companion of Trevor Slattery at the time when he was a jester for Wenwu.
 As Morris entered Ta Lo in a car with Shang-Chi, Xialing, Katy, and Trevor Slattery, he appeared excited to see other Hunduns and they waved their wings at each other.

 A Hundun is featured as an optional final boss in the video game Spelunky 2.
 In the game, Hundun takes the form of a large egg with two legs, two wings, a snake head, a bird head, and a large eye in the center of the egg.
 Hundun's interpretation in Spelunky 2 is comparable to a world egg, as his body contains the final and largest world of the game.

 The Hundun is referenced in episode 11 and 12 of the anime Lazarus.

+In MiHoYo's mobile game Tears of Themis, Artem Wing was referred to as Hundun in "Omni-Spirits Bureau: Dark Fates".
+A small Hundun can also be seen in the "Super Adorable Demon" profile ornament.

+In the Manhua and Donghua, You Shou Yan (有兽焉), Hundun of Mythology has 2 Counterparts.
+Within the story, both characters are depicted as Soulmates for each other.